dfranks12588/Package-Delivery-Project-WGU-C950-/helpemail.md

                 Utilize a list or dictionary to store the address information Create an address_lookup(string address) function that will translate the specific string address into a numeric value that can be returned.
                     NOTE: The address_lookup() function is only needed if you utilize the 2D array (from OPTION 1.1 above).

+B
+    Phase II – Implement Dynamic Core Algorithm Optimal Industry Solution (OPTION 1)

+                i.
+Create an algorithm that will look at ALL package data (distance, time restrictions, special notes) and will determine which package goes on which truck and in which order.

+                Greedy algorithms are good for this because they can optimize solutions based on more than one parameter.
+                Dijkstra’s is good to produce a minimum spanning tree (MST) that usually contains branches.
+In our case, you need the best round trip solution without branches.
+So be careful choosing Dijkstra’s as your solution unless you really understand the algorithm well and know how you are going to convert the MST to a round trip solution.

+                ii.
+Load the trucks with the appropriate packages.

+                This typically means creating a list that stores the package ids associated with each truck Later, you can use the hash table.lookup(package id) method to access that package associated with each package id.
+                    The hash table should be a primary table for the latest information about the packages.
+                    Do not duplicate the package objects outside of the hash table.
+This will lead to synchronization issues later on.

+                iii.
+Deliver the packages

+                Loop through the packages assigned to the truck in order (since the order was determined by the algorithm above)
+                Deliver the package by timestamping it in the hash table.
+                    NOTE: Don’t be afraid to add additional timestamp fields within the package class.
+                Keep track of the distance traveled starting from the hub Display total round-trip distance once all packages have been delivered.
+                    This needs to include the distance back to the hub when the truck is finished